Sean Conway (Canadian politician): In government

-On June 17, 1986, Conway was also named Acting Ontario Minister of Government Services, a position which he held until the dissolution of parliament in 1987.
-He was re-elected by a landslide in the 1987 provincial election, in which the Liberals won 95 of 130 seats.
-On September 29, 1987, he was named Government Government House Leader and Minister of Mines.
-Following a cabinet shuffle on August 2, 1989, he was again named Minister of Education, and also held the portfolios of Minister of Skills Development and Minister of Colleges and Universities.
+On June 17, 1986, Conway took on an additional portfolio as Minister of Government Services, a position which he held through the dissolution of parliament in 1987.

+Conway was re-elected by a landslide in the 1987 provincial election, in which the Liberals secured a massive majority, winning 95 of the 130 seats.
+In the post election shuffle in September 1987, he was named Government Government House Leader and Minister of Mines.

+In a major shuffle that took place in August 2, 1989, Conway returned to helm the education ministry, and was given two additional portfolios, colleges and universities, the ministry with the fourth largest budget, and the related skills development portfolio.
+He held these three portfolio concurrently until the end of the Peterson ministry.